Hospital-CM0639-1/service-doctors/README.md

 Spring Boot Docker Service Doctor
 ==========================
 This service is a simple Spring Boot application that provides a RESTful API to manage doctors.
-It uses a postgres database to store the data.
+It provides the following features:
+- Get all medical procedures made by doctor in a specific period of time
+- Get all patient's medical procedures in a specific period of time
+- Get all medical procedures paged
+- Create a new medical procedure
+- Update a medical procedure
+- Delete a medical procedure

 Docker
 ========